NEW EBOOK! Workday Implementation & Adoption Guide

 The term ERP was coined in the early 1970s.
 Back then, it ran on mainframe computers and by the 1990s, ERP vendors shifted to a client-server model.
 In this model, desktop devices (clients) communicated with a central server computer.
 By the late 1990s, cloud-ERP entered the scene which removed the clunky hardware from the picture and enhanced user experience as web-browser-like UI became more popular.

-Ever since then, the complexity of ERP has only increased as it has become a hub for all applications.
+Since then, ERP’s complexity has only increased as it has become a hub for all applications.
 Users expect a better interface and user experience with ERP solutions.
-The data that goes into it has become a crucial factor for important business decisions.
+The data that goes into it has become crucial for important business decisions.

-If you are someone who is doubtful about implementing ERP but also wants to learn more about its benefits, then you’re at the right place.
+If you are concerned about implementing ERP but want to learn more about its benefits, you’re in the right place.

-The process of implementing ERP software can come with a lot of obstacles, especially in the post-pandemic world.
+Implementing ERP software can be challenging, especially in the post-pandemic world.
 However, that shouldn’t stop us from exploring opportunities.
-A well-thought-out ERP adoption plan can go a long way and help you overcome most of these hurdles that you may face.
+A well-thought-out ERP adoption plan can go a long way and help you overcome most of these hurdles.

 What is ERP?